NGUtech/bitcoin-stack/README.md

 $ curl --data-binary '{"jsonrpc":"1.0","id":"curltext","method":"getwalletinfo","params":[]}' -H 'content-type:text/plain;' http://elements:elements@127.0.0.1:18886/

 #lightningd
-C-lightning doesn't have an RPC interface yet as far as i know, but the CLI wrapper is available in the bin folder.
+C-lightning doesn't have a REST interface without using a plugin, but it does exposes a JSON-RPC interface.
 ```

 View daemon logs as follows: